qianwang126/qianwang126.github.io/_pages/about.md

 For more info
 ------
-More info about my published paper can be found in [Google Scholar Link] ().
+More info about my published paper can be found in [Google Scholar Link](https://scholar.google.com/citations?user=Dsgtn3AAAAAJ&hl=en).